rhdeck/react-reality/README.md

 #### Props

 - `alignment`: How the system should think about x/y/z when start up the AR environment.
-The device will be the origin - the question is whether the other axes are based onL
+The device will be the origin - the question is whether the other axes are based on:
-  - `gravity` in which case y is up/down to Earth's gravity but x and z are relative to whichever way the phone is pointing at the start of the session,
+  - `gravity` in which case y is down-to-up relative to Earth's gravity but x and z are relative to whichever way the phone is pointing at the start of the session,
-  - `compass` in which z is north/south and x is west/east or
+  - `compass` in which z is south-to-north and x is west-to-east or
   - `camera` in which they are all based on the orientation of the device itself.
     (Default: `gravity`)